 Resolution 5: Set a date to meet or set a reminder on your phone to send a text.

-Lastly, rather making the same pointless resolutions this January of trying to be better, richer or more successful, accept who you are instead.
+Lastly, rather than making the same pointless resolutions this January of trying to be better, richer or more successful, accept who you are instead.
 Being content is one of one of the finest and most attractive character qualities a person could possess.
-We are all different and all unique, accepting and loving who you are is the best resolution you could make.
+We are all different and all unique, accepting and loving who you are is the best resolution you could make this year.